Poço das Antas

 Park History

-Poço das Antas Biological Reserve was created on June 28, 1974, by Decree No. 73.791, making it Brazil's first biological reserve established specifically for the protection of a threatened mammal.
-The golden lion tamarin (GLT) had been reduced to fewer than 200 individuals by hunting for the pet trade and habitat destruction.
+Poço das Antas Biological Reserve was created on March 11, 1974, by Decree No. 73,791, making it Brazil's first biological reserve.
+[1] The golden lion tamarin (GLT) had been reduced to fewer than 200 individuals by hunting for the pet trade and habitat destruction.
 The reserve became the focal point of an internationally collaborative conservation program coordinated by Brazilian NGO AMLD (Associação Mico-Leão-Dourado) in partnership with the Smithsonian Institution's National Zoo.
 This program pioneered reintroduction of zoo-born tamarins, translocation of tamarins from isolated forest patches, and genetic management of the captive population in coordination with over 150 zoos worldwide.
-By 2014, the wild GLT population exceeded 3,200 animals — a landmark conservation success story widely cited in conservation biology literature.
+By 2014, the wild GLT population had reached approximately 3,200 animals by AMLD's census — a landmark conservation success story widely cited in conservation biology literature.
+[2]

 Major Trails And Attractions